-Your leadership brand is created by the ways you behave, react, and interact.
-And it’s linked to your effectiveness.
-Your brand reflects your priorities, the values you stand for, the offerings or promises you consistently deliver and how you go about delivering them.
+Among your community of family and friends, you have a reputation — a personal brand that reflects your priorities, the values you stand for, the offerings or promises you consistently deliver, and how you go about delivering them.

-Your leadership brand is how your personal brand plays out in the social process of leadership.
+At work, your leadership brand is how your personal brand plays out in the social process of leadership.
 In other words, it’s how you interact with others to produce results.

 - A powerful leadership brand can enhance your ability to achieve your career goals.
-Whether you aspire to a higher-level position, transition from individual contributor to project manager or people manager, or want different challenges than you currently have, you need a leadership brand that signals your capability and interest.
+Whether you aspire to a higher-level position or want different challenges than you currently have, you need a leadership brand that signals your capabilities and interests.
 As you become more respected and appreciated for your leadership contributions, you gain more opportunity and experience, which then reinforces the brand that supports your aspirations.

 - Your leadership brand can help you broaden and deepen your impact.
 Your brand reflects not only the work you get done, but how you interact with and relate to others to do so.
 Do you work effectively with others?
 Do you build and sustain partnerships?
-Do you and your team achieve the 3 crucial outcomes of leadership: direction, alignment and commitment?
+Do you and your team achieve the 3 crucial outcomes of leadership: direction, alignment, and commitment?
 The way you engage in the social process of leadership helps you to execute or scale work and creates a leadership brand that others will likely remember and talk about.
 Remember that your persona comes through in virtual interactions, as well.